KevinJ90825/brightwheel-test/Readme.md

 3. Depending on usage it may be useful to add the possibility of bulk sending.
 This would be great for users with a high volume of messages.
 Sendgrid allows up to 1000 recipients on each email.

+4. Mailgun and Sendgrid also offer extensive APIs for feedback and analytics on your emails.
+It would be interesting to incorporate these into the project.

-4. Final note is that emails from Mailgun seem to end up in the Spam folder usually while Sendgrid makes it through.
+5. Final note is that emails from Mailgun seem to end up in the Spam folder usually while Sendgrid makes it through.
 This may be because Mailgun has you specify your own domain to send from while Sendgrid uses its own.